Shashwatology/meme-calculator/README.md

 # **Meme Calculator 🎉**

 This is a fun and interactive calculator featuring basic math operations with a twist\!
-After every calculation, it shows a random Samay Raina meme, making math a little more entertaining. 🧮 \+ 😂 \= Fun\!
+After every calculation, it shows a random  meme, making math a little more entertaining. 🧮 \+ 😂 \= Fun\!

 ## **Features ✨**